 Disclaimer: I just bought those wooden shoes at a garage sale, knowing that I'd use them in decorating the entryway closet (my husband is half Dutch and I've been looking for a pair of wooden shoes - at a good price - for awhile).
 So, technically, this re-do cost a total of $5. :)

-UPDATE: Finally got the closet finished with hooks!
-Click here to see the new look.
+UPDATE: Finally got the closet finished with hooks - pic below!
+Click here to read about the new look.